QTIM-Lab/chimera/README.md

 # CHIMERA Task 2 — Grand Challenge Docker Submission Guide

-This repository provides a ready-to-run Docker container for Grand Challenge inference using a TabPFN model on clinical data only.
+This repository provides a ready-to-run Docker container for Grand Challenge inference on clinical data only.
+The container loads a scikit-learn style bundle produced by tabpfn_final.py (feature selector + classifier).
+While examples use TabPFN, you can also train RandomForest, XGBoost, or LightGBM.
 Follow the steps below to prepare the model bundle, build the image, test locally, and submit.

 What you will submit
 - A Docker image whose entrypoint reads a clinical JSON file and writes a single float (probability of BRS3) to an output JSON file.